outrightmental/strap/README.md

 **One command to start your day.**

+Workstation management should be simple and follow [Unix philosophy](http://en.wikipedia.org/wiki/Unix_philosophy).
 Bootstrap a developer workstation at the start of the day by running one command that self-updates its configuration from a git repository.

 Helps to make our own physical workstation more ephemeral, enabling work on multiple workstations and recovery when one is lost or compromised.